d-koppenhagen/ngx-semantic-version/README.md

 ![commitizen cli](./assets/commitizen.png)

-> Tip: if you are using vscode, you can add the plugin [Visual Studio Code Commitizen Support](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) whcih will let you build the commit message directly via vscode.
+> Tip: if you are using vscode, you can add the plugin [Visual Studio Code Commitizen Support](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) which will let you build the commit message directly via vscode.
 > ![commitizen vscode plugin](./assets/commitizen-vscode.png)

 ### [standard-version](https://www.npmjs.com/package/standard-version)